 The majority of the Alhambra that we can still see today was carried out by Yusuf I (1333-1353) and Mohammed V (1353-1391).
-Their work replaced much of the buildings that was carried out by the Nasrid Kings and included improvements of the Alcazaba and the palaces.
+Their work replaced much of the buildings that were carried out by the Nasrid Kings and included improvements to the Alcazaba and the palaces.
 The main gateway, which is still used today if approaching the fortress from the city, was the original entrance and is known as the Tower of Justice.
 This was built by Yusuf I and was completed in June 1348.
 Although most visitors will use the commercial entrance.

 The Alhambra became a Christian court in 1492 when the Catholic Monarchs Ferdinand and Isabel conquered the city of Granada; something which resulted in the construction of a number of structures for prominent civilians and also for a military garrison; a church and a Franciscan monastery were also constructed.

 In 1516 Charles V ordered the building of the palace which bears his name.

 This is notable for its round courtyard within a square building.
 Its construction resulted in the demolition of a part of the Nasrid complex.

 Charles V also built the Emperor's Chambers.
 These consist of six chambers which were completed in 1537 and were intended for the residence of the King, although he never lived in them.
 At the same time, the Queen's Dressing Room was also constructed at the top of the Abu l-Hayyay's Tower, named due to Empress Isabel, Charles V's wife living there.